LeBron James Surprises Students At Queens School With A Locker Room Upgrade

-He’s a Los Angeles Laker now, but LeBron James made a special stop in Queens, New York to surprise some lucky students at Christ the King School.
+He’s a Los Angeles Laker now, but LeBron James made a special stop in Queens, New York, to surprise some lucky students at Christ the King School.
 NBC News reported that the basketball star stopped by the school and surprised both the boy’s and girl’s basketball teams with new gear.

 Students at the school, which is known for its basketball program, had gathered in the gym when LeBron entered to surprise them.

-“They said there was a surprise,” said one of the athlete students who’d been waiting in the gym.
+“They said there was a surprise,” said one of the students who’d been waiting in the gym.
 “I heard a deep voice, saw this big, tall dude, and I realized it was LeBron.”

 “Everybody jumped up and was like, ‘LEBRON JAMES!'” he said.